 As with all questions having to do with tax law, please consult a legal, tax, or accounting professional for definitive answers to your specific question(s).
-Nonprofit organizations please see What is the Monetary Value of Volunteer Time?.
+Nonprofit organizations that want to know more about calculating the value of their volunteers, please see What is the Monetary Value of Volunteer Time?

-No. If you provide professional services for free to a qualifying nonprofit organization, you cannot claim a tax deduction for the value of your time or services on your income taxes, according to IRS Publication 526: Charitable Contributions (see the section, "Contributions You Cannot Deduct").
+Volunteers who provide professional services for free to a qualifying nonprofit organization cannot claim a tax deduction for the value of their time or services.

 Have a question about this topic?
 Ask us!

 Foundation Center's Ask Us service will answer your questions within one business day.Ask Us